 Always cut soft round foods in half to avoid choking e.g. seedless grapes and cherry tomatoes

-As your baby takes more solid food offer sips of water from feeding cup during the meal.
+As your baby takes more solid food offer sips of water from a lidded non-valved sippy cup during the meal.
 Again sipping rather than sucking fluid is a new skill to learn so it will take quite a bit of practice before he can control the water flow himself.
-Encourage him to try holding the beaker himself.
-Once he has mastered drinking from a beaker you can begin to use this rather than a bottle for milk feeds.
+Encourage him to try holding the sippy cup himself.
+Once he has mastered drinking from a lidded cup you can begin to use a lidded cup rather than a bottle for milk feeds.

 Develop a meal routine: by offering 3 meals based around your baby’s sleeping pattern.
-Feed him soon after he has woken rather than just before a sleep when he will be too tired.
-Finish each meal with a milk feed or a milk pudding.
+Feed him soon after he has woken rather than just before a sleep when he will be too tired to eat and practise his new skills.
+Finish each meal with a milk feed or plain yogurt or milk pudding.
 As he takes more food he will drink less milk.
 Stop giving an early morning milk feed on waking at about 9 – 10 months so that he will eat more food at breakfast.